techs-sus/scriptsoup/comradio2.md

 # COMRADIO PROTOCOL v2

-comradio is a Discord-like platform where you can talk with anyone in any server, as long as you are in the same game.
+comradio is an IRC-like platform with some extra benefits where you can talk with anyone in any server, as long as you are in the same game.

 All messages must be sent as a dictionary containing these values:
 Type: type of message (see section below)